-After over 10 weeks, Gov. Phil Murphy (D) is signing a directive lifting a stay-at-home order that has been in place since late March, also increasing capacity for gatherings both indoors and outdoors with a separate order.
+After over 10 weeks, Gov. Phil Murphy (D) is signing a directive lifting a stay-at-home order that has been in place for over 10 weeks, also increasing capacity for gatherings both indoors and outdoors with a separate order.

 “Today, the stay-at-home order which has been in place since March 21st, is being lifted.
 With more and more of our businesses reopening, we are no longer requiring you to stay at home, but we are asking you to continue to be responsible and safe,” Murphy said minutes ago at his daily coronavirus press briefing in Trenton.